AlonsoVallejo/ESP32_IoT_GreenHouse/frontend/readme.md

 - **Responsive Design**:
   - Optimized for desktop and mobile devices.

+- **Default Settings Management**:
+  - Automatically displays default settings if no user-defined settings exist in the backend.

+- **Settings Update Integration**:
+  - Reflects updated settings fetched from the backend every 15 seconds.

 - **Future Hosting**:
   - The frontend is designed to be hosted on a public platform like Firebase Hosting for easy access.